aclueless/spair/README.md

 Using Spair, you may encounter common mistakes listed in this section.
 They are really annoying.
 How these problems can be avoided?
 ### `static_attributes()`
 If you set an attribute in static-mode it will never be updated.
 It is easy to misplace an update-mode attribute under static-mode.
-### arm index in `match_if()`
-`match_if()` requires you to specify which arm-index you are on to correctly render/update the content.
-The number must be unique, otherwise it does not work correctly.
-And the problem become worse when you refactor your code, it easy forgetting update the indices.

 ## What's done?